jkurkisuonio/PQ-TiedonLaatuService/README.md

 # PQ-TiedonLaatuService
 PQ-TiedonLaatuService

-See PQ-TiedonLaatuService for installation instructions.
+See PQ-TiedonLaatuService directory for installation instructions.